JohnAxel04/JohnAxel04/README.md

 ## Hi there 👋

-\nIm John Axel De Leon BSIT 1A
+##Im John Axel De Leon BSIT 1A
-🌱Currently studying Html,Css and Python
+##🌱Currently studying Html,Css and Python
-🔭 I’m currently working on ITP activity about html and css making a Resume
+##🔭 I’m currently working on ITP activity about html and css making a Resume

 📫 How to reach me:
     Facebook: John Axel Deleon